 The Gardener

-In Memory of Dorothy Pitman Hughes
+In Honor of Dorothy Pitman Hughes

 The Gardener

-The gardener is a daughter
+The gardener is a daughter,

-fists full of power
+sisters- full of

-She brushes aside her soft,
+She has tied aside her soft, African crown,

-armament, to show the
+to show the children

-children how to
+how to plant

-our tiny seeds.
+our tiny

-“The wind will lift them right out of our
+“The wind will lift them right

-“They are so light.”
+are so

-The children enter the
+Every day the children enter the garden,

-garden, stepping into the
+stepping slowly into the rain-soaked

 soil, their baby shoes

-sucked
+sucked downward,

-Little fingers, well-taught,
+Little fingers, well-taught, feel the

-fuzz-prickled stems, and the
+fuzz-prickled stems, and

-berries, not yet
+not yet

-Acolytes all, she’ll raise them, too
+Acolytes all, she’ll raise them, too, on

-on the recipe Our Lady handed
+the recipe Our Lady handed her,

-her, a long, long time
+a long, long time ago.
+She

-ago.
-She can still remember its luscious
+can still remember its

-weight upon her tongue.
+upon her

 Made just and right, it is

-the sweetest there is—and ever will
+the sweetest there is—

 be.

-She calls her disciples to join
+She calls her disciples to join her at

-her at the table.
+the table.
+They remember

-They remember to be
+to be thankful

 before they